A pediatrician’s no-nonsense stance on vaccinations goes viral… again

-Dr. Mike Ginsberg, a pediatrician from California, had a very strong reaction to the Measles outbreak of 2015.
+A pediatrician from California, had a very strong reaction to the Measles outbreak of 2015.
 He posted this message for his patients on Facebook.
 It went viral then, and it’s quickly going viral again, after someone shared it on Imgur.

 “In my practice you will vaccinate and you will vaccinate on time,” his post begins.
 “You will not get your own ‘spaced out’ schedule that increases your child’s risk of illness or adverse event.
 I will not have measles-shedding children sitting in my waiting room.”

 There’s one doctor who has been in the spotlight for recommending alternative vaccine schedules to paranoid parents.
 Dr. Robert Sears has made his career out of feeding into vaccine skeptics.
 His “alternative schedule” increases the number of office visits, likely decreasing immunization rates.
 “Increasing the number of vaccines, the number of office visits, and the ages at which vaccines are administered will likely decrease immunization rates,” writes Dr. In addition to the logistic problem of requiring so many office visits, Sears’ recommendation might have another negative consequence; [in 2009] outbreaks of measles showed that several children acquired the disease while waiting in their pediatricians’ offices.”
-So Dr. Ginsberg has a real point.
+So the doctor has a real point.

 “I have patients who are premature infants with weak lungs and hearts,” he writes.
 “I have kids with complex congenital heart disease… In short, I have patients who have true special needs and true health issues who could suffer severe injury or death because of your magical belief that your kid is somehow more special than other children and that what’s good for other children is not good for yours.”